future-architect/vuls/README.md

 - It is possible to acquire the state of the server by connecting via SSH and executing the command.
 - Vuls warns when the scan target server was updated the kernel etc. but not restarting it.

-## Scan vulnerabilites of non-OS packages
+## Scan vulnerabilities of non-OS packages

 - [Common Platform Enumeration (CPE) based Scan](https://vuls.io/docs/en/usage-scan-non-os-packages.html#how-to-search-cpe-name-by-software-name)
   - NW equipment, middleware, programming language libraries and framework for vulnerability